Sosman1992/Reverse_Engineering_Week-1_Lab_report/README.md

 ## Mitigations

-- Delete files that match this file's hash!
+- Deletions of files matching any of these hashes obtained from the scanning result
 - Scan Windows machines for `system32\kerne132.dll`

 ## Evidence

-This malware consisted of two components, a portable executable (EXE) and a dynamically linked library (DLL).
-Submitting either to VirusTotal sets off dozens of vendors' virus classifiers.
+These malware are made up of two components, a portable executable (EXE) and a dynamically linked library (DLL).
+Uploading either to VirusTotal sets off dozens of vendors' virus classifiers.

-Using `strings` on the `.EXE`, we find the message string "`WARNING_THIS_WILL_DESTROY_YOUR_MACHINE`", and some references to several file manipulation functions.
-We also see the suspicious string "`C:\windows\system32\kerne132.dll`", which replaces the `l` in kernel with a `1`.
-Such a file is not present in Windows by default, so it's presence could be an indicator of compromise.
+Opening these files with PEiD indicates that these files were written and compiled using Microsoft Visual C++ 6.0 , we see that they both claim to have been compiled in late 2010.

-Using `strings` on the `.DLL` did not yield anything useful.
+Opening the `.EXE` in BinText, the message string "`WARNING_THIS_WILL_DESTROY_YOUR_MACHINE`", and some other suspicious string "`C:\windows\system32\kerne132.dll`", which replaces the `l` in kernel with a `1`.
+Nonetheless, windows does not have a file named `kerne132.dll` hence the presence of such serves to be a proof that of malware availability.

 Opening these files with PEview, we see that they both claim to have been compiled in late 2010.
 This matches what VirusTotal reported, but VirusTotal only saw samples appear in mid-2012.

-Using DependencyWalker on the `.EXE`, we can see which functions are imported from various other DLLs.
-Two of these which are particularly notable are `CreateProcess` and `Sleep`.
-The `Practical Malware Analysis` textbook teaches us that these functions can be combined to create a backdoor for running this malware. *(You would really only find this if you read the solutions at the back of the book, which is fair game.)*
+Using DependencyWalker on the `.EXE`, revealed the functions that were  imported from various other DLLs.

 ---
 # Lab 1-2